Notebook of Avon Reah Smith-Ryan, 1942-1945

 because of no men to run it.

-dated August last year and one in December.
+dated August last year and one from Neville in December.

 interpret the overseers requirements.

-A little milk @ now but that has ^now ceased.
+A little milk @ brekker till now but that has ^now ceased.

-Chinese (Boong ten) & no milk or sugar.
+Chinese (Boong tea) & no milk or sugar.
+An advantage of

 to our men and does not mean necessarily that the